WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### Who did you help this week?

 * I helped MS by creating a screenshot for their contribution-hackMD (not much to it, haha).
-Also went step by step thanks to GA to test out a new bot, which unfortunately didn't work :anguished:
+* Also went step by step thanks to GA to test out a new bot, which unfortunately didn't work :anguished:
+  * KW: THANK YOU!
+And it's now fixed!!
+GO GO ROBOT :robot:

 #### Who helped you this week?

 * JR and JM got me on the developer site of the safe haven!
-And CH helped build a roadmap for the new EAG form.
-Oh, and AR helped once again with Flexi-Grant!
-(Update: GA helped me edit this on GitHub after I commited with a typo!)
+* CH helped build a roadmap for the new EAG form.
+* Oh, and AR helped once again with Flexi-Grant!
+* (Update: GA helped me edit this on GitHub after I commited with a typo!)

+KW: YAAAAY - so helpful - everyone's the best! :heart_eyes:

 #### What did you achieve?

 * To be honest, I want to say I got the EAG chat going really nicely (although your news to LC probably got her excited too, which helped immensely!)
 * Flexi-Grant finally does the job right!
 SO MANY OPTIONS TO TOGGLE.

+KW: These are fantastic achievements!
+Great work!

 #### What did you struggle with?